taxic/Voice_Assistant/README.md

 - [ ] Voice training for better recognition
 - [ ] Encrypted conversation storage

+## 📜 License

+This project is **commercial software** and is proprietary.
+All rights reserved.

+### Commercial Use
+- This software is intended for commercial use and distribution
+- Unauthorized reproduction, distribution, or modification is prohibited
+- For licensing inquiries, please contact the project maintainers

+### Third-Party Components
+This software incorporates several open-source components under their respective licenses:
+- **Piper TTS**: MIT License - Copyright (c) 2023 Michael Hansen (Rhasspy)
+- **Vosk**: Apache License 2.0
+- **Ollama**: MIT License
+- **Other dependencies**: See individual package licenses in `requirements.txt`

 ---

 **Note**: This assistant runs entirely locally for privacy.
-Your conversations and data never leave your machine unless you explicitly use online services (weather, calendar).
+Your conversations and data never leave your machine unless you explicitly use online services (weather, calendar, Spotify, web search).